openshift/enhancements/enhancements/metadata/user-tag-management.md

 2. User creates `CloudMetadata` configuration with controller configuration.
 3. Controller updates ready condition to false in `MetadataStatus.status`.
 4. Controller validates tag entries from `AWSMetadata.spec.resourcetags` and populates a new list of tags to be added to cloud resource.
-5. Controller trims the tag list as per maximum limit policy specific to cloud resource.
+5. Controller appends tags to existing list and trims as per maximum limit policy specific to cloud resource.
-6. Controller performs lexicographic sorting.
+6. Controller performs lexicographic sorting on the trimmed tag list.
-7. Controller replaces the tag list on the cloud resource.
+7. Controller adds/updates the tag list on the cloud resource.
 8. Controller updates the tag list to `AWSMetadata.status`.
 9. Controller updates ready condition to true in `MetadataStatus.status`.